HOME

 This can change however depending on the audience.
 Westerners aren't as fond of slow Om Kalthoum as Middle Easterners.
 If you are dancing mainly for 'foreigners', then the beladi progression can be placed after the taqsim (which then becomes incorporated into the beladi piece) and the prop number flows directly from the audence participation pieces.
 I had some bands in the US play the prop piece after the drum solo, but I always felt that was anti-climatic.

 Some music is timeless.
 Here is a list of classic pieces all good Egyptian dancers should know.
 But that doesn't mean you have to like them.
 Just know how to dance to them.
 Some of these were composed over 50 years ago and sound oddly outdated today.
 There are re mixes of these older favorites on the market, and I have tried to list good ones below.
-But in general these new renditions can't compensate for a basic change in audience expectation over the years.
+But in general these new renditions can't compensate for a basic change in audience expectations over the years.
 Certainly the original versions are WAY too long for the standard 5 minute entrance of today's cabaret performances.
-But you listen to them and form your own opinions!
+But listen to them and form your own opinions!
 Then tell me what you think.
 Any suggestions of more to add?

 Intros - Mergenci

-Most versions are old-fashioned and too slow for today's MTV fans.
+Aziza - by Mohammad Abdel Wahab ( Most versions are old-fashioned and too slow for today's fast pace life.)

 Hani